flennic/text-mining-project/README.md

 ## License information

 See the attached license file for further notice.
-**I hereby explicitly prohibit to use of any parts of repository in the vicinity of the course, tldr: don't copy my project!**
+**I hereby explicitly prohibit using of any parts of repository in the vicinity of the course, tldr: don't copy my project!**